UX designers surely know a good product when they see one, right?

 #3 Field Notes

 These little notebooks are perfect to keep on you at all times.
 They’re compact, stylish, and made in the U.S.A.
-The design was inspired by promotional memo books distributed to American farmers by agricultural companies.
+Their cute, rustic design was inspired by promotional memo books distributed to American farmers by agricultural companies throughout the 20th century.

 Recommended for: mission statements, user interviews, creating personas, wireframing, project planning, note-taking (or cathartic doodling).